Principles of Programming

 Object An instance of a class Represents a specific entity

-Encapsulation Bundling data and methods; hiding internal state Protects data integrity; reduces complexity
+Encapsulation Bundling data and methods; hiding internal state Protects data; reduces complexity

-Inheritance Child class inherits from parent class Code reuse; establishes relationships
+Inheritance Child class inherits from parent Code reuse; establishes relationships

 Polymorphism Same method name, different behaviour Flexibility; extensibility